scignscape/ntxh/README.md

 ---
 **Downloading**

 If you use "`git clone`", it is recommended to provide your own name to the folder where the data set is unpacked.
-For example, create a folder called "`NTXH-CognitiveGrammar`" or something smaller ("`ntxh`", say) and _inside_ that folder execute "`git clone https://github.com/scignscape/ntxh.git ar`" -- notice the trailing "`ar`" (for "archive") where this repository will be unpacked.
+For example, create a folder called "`NTXH-CognitiveGrammar`" or something smaller ("`ntxh`", say) and _inside_ that folder execute "`git clone -b ctg --single-branch https://github.com/scignscape/ntxh.git ar`" -- notice the trailing "`ar`" (for "archive") where this repository will be unpacked.
 Then the parent "`ntxh`" folder can be used for other files related to the project (or follow-up research) but isolated from the actual repo.

 Be aware that using long folder names, rather than succinct names like "`ntxh/ar`", may occasionally cause problems (see "`TROUBLESHOOTING`").